TakumaMaruyama/swim-track/replit.md

 ## Overview

-SwimTrack is a comprehensive swimming team management application designed to track athlete records, manage competitions, share documents, and facilitate communication between coaches and swimmers.
+SwimTrack is a comprehensive swimming team management application designed to track athlete records, manage competitions, and facilitate communication between coaches and swimmers.
 The system provides role-based access with separate interfaces for administrators (coaches) and students (athletes), supporting Japanese language throughout the interface.

 ## User Preferences